 - There are two schools of thought here;

-- You can wear patent lace Oxfords, or you can wear (and in my mind the correct choice), what are called either opera pumps or court pumps.
+- You can wear patent lace Oxfords, or you can wear (and in my mind the correct choice), what is called either opera pumps or court pumps.

 - Court pumps because these were worn and still are worn by men of class and rank at the royal courts of Europe.

 - You have a choice of either patent leather or plain leather, and you have the choice of pinched or flat bow.

 - I would suggest you wear patent court pumps with a pinched bow.